The Walt Disney Family Museum Animation Academy

 Mission Statement

+The mission of The Walt Disney Family Museum Animation Academy is to provide comprehensive training in art, animation, and storytelling.
 Inspired by Walt Disney’s brilliance in fostering creative talent, the museum is committed to supporting the next generation of creative talent, with a focus on reaching marginalized individuals and communities.
-We intend to expand the reach of the program, acting as a funnel of creative voices into the animation and film industries, encourage diverse voices to shape the future of the animation and film industries.
+Our intention is to expand the reach of the program, encouraging creative and diverse voices to shape the future of the animation and film industry.

-As an expansion of the Animation Academy, the museum established a Certificate Program for young people in the Bay Area in partnership with Eastside College Preparatory School—a 501(c)(3) nonprofit and independent high school committed to opening doors for students historically underrepresented in higher education.
+As an expansion of the Animation Academy initiative, the museum established a Certificate Program for young people in the Bay Area in partnership with Eastside College Preparatory School—a 501(c)(3) nonprofit and independent high school committed to opening doors for students historically underrepresented in higher education.
 As a pillar of the East Palo Alto community, Eastside serves students who are primarily Latino, Black, and Pacific Islander, providing tuition-free education to all.

 The Walt Disney Family Museum Animation Academy is also partnering with EPACENTER, a creative youth development organization in East Palo Alto, to further expand the museum’s animation and film instruction to youth across the Bay Area.
 EPACENTER offers culturally responsive instruction in the digital, visual, literary, and performing arts disciplines during the school day, after-school, and during the summer.
-It also engages youth in organizational decision-making and key leadership roles, and links youth to meaningful summer employment opportunities, colleges, and careers.
+It also engages youth in organizational decision-making and key leadership roles and links youth to meaningful summer employment opportunities, colleges, and careers.
 Museum instructors will be leading both in-person and virtual classes for youth from EPACENTER’s state-of-the-art digital media lab.

 For more information about how to get involved with the Animation Academy, please contact Emily Vann Green, Development and Community Engagement Manager, at evann@wdfmuseum.org.